ssmerd/creative-design/README.md

 ### Market Analysis:

 The graphical desin industry is a big revenue industry.
-The client look for graphical design on different sorts that can be purchased quickly.
+The client look for graphical design of different sorts that can be purchased quickly.
 The clients need designs to use them in Facebook, X, Instagram, Snapchat, Pinterest and others.

 ### Marketing and Sales Strategy:

-Teetime will utilize a combination of online and offline marketing tactics to reach our target market.
+Creative Design will utilize a combination of online and offline marketing tactics to reach our target market.
 These tactics will include:

 Online advertising through Google AdWords and social media platforms such as Facebook and Instagram Content marketing through our email newsletter